 Why work for ODST

-We also have a strong school effectiveness programme, developed with the input of Headteachers and a regular programme of CPD activities to enable upskilling and knowledge sharing across member schools.
+We operate a strong school effectiveness programme, developed with the input of headteachers.
+A regular programme of CPD activities is available to staff, to enable up-skilling and knowledge sharing across schools.

 ‘Since the school became part of the Oxford Diocesan Schools Trust, half-termly visits from trust officers have ensured that the school continues to meet all statutory requirements.
 More recently they have supported the development of your middle leaders’ skills.
 The trust also offers training for all teachers and governors in an increasing range of subject areas’